 How to Sign Up for On-Campus Housing

-Current Students: Students can sign up to live in the residence halls for the following academic year in March of the spring semester.
+Students can sign up to live in the residence halls for the following academic year in March of the spring semester.
 In order for current students to be eligible for on-campus housing, they must pay the non-refundable housing deposit before the day of the Returning Student Housing Lottery and be in attendance at the lottery to request their room.
-Priority is based on space available and academic standing for inclusion in the lottery.

 If you have additional questions, please contact us at firstname.lastname@example.org.